HalcyonSolutions/MultiHopDatasetConstruction/triplet_creations/README.md

 This code create a dataset of path.
 To run the code, see the example below:
 ```
-python graph_extract_paths.py --min-hops 4 --max-hops 4 --total-paths 20000 --num-workers 10 --use-filter True --dataset-folder ./data/multi_hop/ --dataset-prefix 4 --dataset-suffix filt --reload-set False
+python graph_extract_paths.py --min-hops 2 --max-hops 2 --total-paths 20000 --num-workers 10 --use-filter False --use-prune True --dataset-folder ./data/multi_hop/ --dataset-prefix 2 --dataset-suffix prune --use-rand-path True --reload-set False
 ```
-The code above create a path dataset of size 20k with a min and max hop of 4, filtering the path by using only relationships available between the head and tail pairing.
+The code above create a path dataset of size 20k with a min and max hop of 2, removing any non-informative relationships from the path between the head and tail pairing.
+It selects the path at random from the valid set.
 It uses 10 threads pools to speed the process.
-The created dataset is written to ./data/multi_hop/4_hop_filt.csv.
+The created dataset is written to ./data/multi_hop/2_hop_prune.csv.

 Should program be halted at some point, set `--reload-set True` for the program to continue from its previous checkpoint.